efrigo88/playground-pipeline-docker/README.md

    DB_NAME=postgres
    ```

-## Running the Pipeline
+## Running the Application

-Start the pipeline:
+Start the application:

 ```bash
 docker compose up -d
 ```

-The pipeline will:
+This will:

 1. Start the FastAPI server
-2. Automatically run the pipeline once on startup
+2. Start the PostgreSQL database
-3. Keep running to accept API requests for additional pipeline runs
+3. The API will be available at `http://localhost:8000`

 ### Triggering the Pipeline via API

-You can trigger the pipeline to run again using the API endpoint:
+You can trigger the pipeline to run using the API endpoint:

 ```bash
 curl -X POST http://localhost:8000/trigger-pipeline